-Observations by J. M. (A copy taken by permission by Dan!
-Carroll & sent to Chs Carroll of Carrollton.)
+Observations by J. M. (A copy taken by permission by Dan1.

+Carroll & sent to Ch^s Carroll of Carrollton.)
-1. This evil has been so fully experienced both during the war and since the peace, results so naturally from the number and independent authority of the States and has been so uniformly exemplified in every similar Confederacy, that it may be considered as not less radically and permanently inherent in than it is fatal to the object of the present system.

-2. Examples of this are numerous and repetitions may be foreseen in almost every case where any favorite object of a State shall present a temptation.
-Among these examples are the wars and treaties of

-2. Encroachments by the States on the federal authority.

-Georgia with the Indians.
-The unlicensed compacts between
+- 1. This evil has been so fully experienced both during the war States. and since the peace, results so naturally from the number and independent authority of the States and has been so uniformly exemplified in every similar Confederacy, - that it may be considered as not less radically and permanently inherent in than it is fatal to the object of the present system. - 2.
+Examples of this are numerous and repetitions may be foreseen in almost every case where any favorite object of a State shall present a temptation.
+Among these examples are the wars and treaties of Georgia with the Indians.
+The unlicensed compacts between Virginia and Maryland, and between Pen^a. & N. Jersey-the troops raised and to be kept up by Mass^{ts}. - 3.
+From the number of Legislatures, the sphere of life from which most of their members are taken, and the circumstances under which their legislative business is carried on, irregularities of this kind must frequently happen.
+Accordingly not a year has passed without instances of them in some one or other of the States.
+The Treaty of

-Vices of the Political system of the U,
+Vices of the Political system of the U.